 The construction management curriculum at Florida Tech combines practical business skills with vital engineering know-how.
-The program prepares undergradu ¬ates to enter the field of construction as competent and confident construction managers, who organize the construction workforce, order the materials, schedule the construction activities, manage the costs and quality, and coordinate the project through completion.
+The program prepares undergraduates to enter the field of construction as competent and confident construction managers, who organize the construction workforce, order the materials, schedule the construction activities, manage the costs and quality, and coordinate the project through completion.

 A construction management degree is different than civil engineering or architecture, which focus on design and planning.
-Construction management is a business-oriented major for students interested in project management, construction and land development, leading to licensure as a general contractor or professional construction manager.
+Construction management is a business-oriented major for students interested in project management, construction, and land development, leading to licensure as a general contractor or professional construction manager.

 Whether you want to be a construction manager or an entrepreneurial contractor, a construction management degree from Florida Tech develops a strong background in engineering and experience in business and project planning.
 Students majoring in construction management are also eligible for entrance into Florida Tech's FastTrack MBA program.

-The construction management degree curriculum was developed in response to direct input from construction industry experts to prepare students to enter the workplace for both vertical (building) and horizontal (highway and civil) construction technical, managerial and communication skills.
-The College of Engineering works closely and maintains relationships with many local engineering and construction companies and as a result, students have access to a large network that provides a wealth of resources and internship opportunities.
+The construction management degree curriculum was developed in response to direct input from construction industry experts to prepare students to enter the workplace for both vertical (building) and horizontal (highway and civil) construction technical, managerial, and communication skills.
+The College of Engineering works closely and maintains relationships with many local engineering and construction companies, and as a result, students have access to a large network that provides a wealth of resources and internship opportunities.

-A small class setting is just one of the many benefits construction management students find at Florida Tech ï€ one of the best construction management schools in the country.
-The academic environment fosters collaboration among students and faculty members.
+The academic environment at Florida Tech fosters collaboration among students and faculty members.
 Students receive necessary guidance and mentoring, and join with fellow students to solve problems that bring real-world experience into the learning process.
-As a result, students enter the workforce with a practical set of skills and some on-the-job training – something only training at one of the best construction management schools can do.
+As a result, students enter the workforce with a practical set of skills and on-the-job training.

 Being one of the best construction management schools in the country, our faculty works hard to create interactive learning opportunities.
 For example, students benefit from our knowledgeable faculty members who are proven professionals with more than 60 years of experience in industry.
-Industry partners and the Construction Industry Advisory Board (CAIB) help develop curriculum, internships, and field experience that enrich student classroom experience and train them to be better equipped for a job.
+Industry partners and the Construction Industry Advisory Board (CAIB) help develop curricula, internships, and field experiences that enrich student classroom experience and train them to be better equipped for a job.
 These partners also search for opportunities to involve students in actual construction experiences such as the recent participation in an Extreme Home Makeover project in Cocoa, Florida.

 Another reason Florida Tech is considered one of the best construction management schools is its campus facilities.
 Florida Tech construction management students share facilities with other engineering disciplines in the F.W.
 Olin Engineering Building, a state-of-the-art facility fully equipped with labs and tools needed for engineering studies.
 The Applied Computing Center and Academic Support Center located in Evans Library offer further assistance to ensure student success.